z44d/grammy-questions/README.md

 - `.cancel(handler)`: Custom cancellation logic for this question
 - `.repeat(n)`: Repeat the question n times
 - `.repeatUntil(handler)`: Repeat until the handler returns true
+- `.getStorageKey(handler)`: Set a custom storage key function for this question (only works with single questions)

 ### `ctx.cancelQuestions()`